About accessing your organization via Azure AD

 Q: What do I need to set up an existing Azure DevOps Services instance with Azure AD?

-A: Ensure you meet the prerequisites in the article, Connect your organization to Azure AD.
+A: Ensure you meet the prerequisites in the following article, Connect your organization to Azure AD.

 Q: What happens to current users?